tfukui95/tor-experiment/ToyExperiment.md

 Nov 23 13:06:29.000 [info] dirserv_orconn_tls_done(): Found router $D2EB9948027BF5795FCA85182869FBFAA7C15B4C~router1 at 192.168.1.2 to be reachable at 192.168.1.2:5000.
 Yay.
 ```

+Repeat all of the above commands for all of the router nodes that you create.

 ## Bring up a client